RobertFinleyPublic/AllegroNetlistSwap_SKILL/README.md

 PROCESS:
 This script uses the SKILL find command to step through pin-to-pin clearance DRCs.
 Allegro includes net names of the DRC objects.
 We're stealing this feature and adding a protection mechanism:  One of the net name aliases must have a "TEMP" prefix or the DRC is skipped.

 For each net name in your existing, add a small test pad to each net.
+The destination will be a (FPGA or connector) pin, defined as a single-pin-net with a "TEMP" name alias prefix.
+TEMP1000, TEMP10001, TEMP1002, as example as all of these aliases must have the same length.

-This should be small enough to fit near the destination pin and cause a DRC with just that pin, not adjacent pins or the resulting annotation update to the schematic will be unpredictible.
-When you have completed the assignment process, remove the testpads from your schematic and re-sync the design to remove them from the board.
-The final result should be a clean netlist in layout.
+The test pad should be small enough to fit near the destination pin and cause a DRC with the intended pin, not adjacent pins.
+If multiple DRC errors happen on a destination pin, the resulting annotation to convert the TEMP alias to a final name will be unpredictible.

+After you have completed the assignment process, remove the testpads from your schematic and re-sync the design to remove them from the board.
+There should be a clean netlist in layout.

-This script exports an annotation script to be imported to Orcad Capture.
-There is also a second script intended to update a Concept HDL design.
-I have not had the opportunity to verify its syntax as I don't use HDL.
-Open the annotation script in a text editor and look for odd assignments before importing it to your schematic.
+This script exports an annotation script to be imported to Orcad Capture with a second script intended to update a Concept HDL design.
+I don't use HDL and have not had the opportunity to verify its syntax.

+View the annotation script in a text editor and look for odd assignments before importing it to your schematic.

 ---------------------
 To install:  Copy the skill script "swapback.il" to your %HOME%/pcbenv directory.